 Can you be arrested for soliciting a prostitute in Thailand?

 Technically speaking, yes.
-But, let’s be real for a second, you are extremely unlikely to get arrested or go to jail for paying for sex in Thailand.
+However, it’s extremely unlikely to get arrested or go to jail for paying for sex in Thailand.

-Normally, the only time police crack down on prostitution in Thailand is when minors are involved or when women are being sex trafficked against their will.
+Usually, the only time police crack down on prostitution in Thailand is when minors are involved or when women are sex trafficked against their will, which can be a huge hit to its international image as one of the top tourist destinations in the world.

-The roots of Thailand’s sex tourism stretches back to the Vietnam War.
+The roots of Thailand’s sex tourism stretch back to the Vietnam War.

-At this time, Thailand became a popular destination for American soldiers on R&R leave.
-The presence of all of these young men in Thailand led to a boom in bars, brothels, and other entertainment venues.
+At that time, Thailand became a popular destination for American soldiers on R&R leave.
+The presence of all these young men in Thailand led to an explosion in bars, brothels, and other entertainment venues.
 Cities like Bangkok, Pattaya, and Phuket became places where US servicemen could go to find easy sex.

-Instead of banning prostitution, authorities established red-light districts and entertainment zones where sex work could operate in the open.
+Instead of banning prostitution, authorities established red-light districts and entertainment zones where sex work could operate in the open without fear of legal penalties.

 Why does Thailand have so many prostitutes?